 Hyperscale Data Centers

 VIAVI Solutions is an active participant in over thirty standards bodies and open source initiatives including the Telecom Infra Project (TIP).
 But when standards don’t move quickly enough, we anticipate and develop equipment to test evolving infrastructure standards.
-We believe in open APIs, so hyperscale data center companies can write their own automation code.
+We believe in open APIs, so hyperscale data center companies can continue to write their own automation code.

 What is a Hyperscale Data Center?

-VIAVI is a provider offering an unmatched breadth and depth of interoperable test products and expertise.
-This ensures an elite class of service and reliability commensurate with hyperscale cloud data center performance.
+The size and complexity of hyperscale data center architecture makes testing essential during network construction, expansion, and monitoring phases.
+VIAVI offers an unmatched breadth and depth of interoperable test products and expertise.
+This ensures levels of service and reliability that meet the high standards for hyperscale cloud computing performance.

 What is a Hyperscaler?